cits3007/cits3007.github.io/src/faq.md

 ### I said I didn't understand a topic, and the lecturer said I should read the lecture slides/textbook -- but I've already done that { #asking-questions }

-That's because if you haven't made it clear that you've already *looked* at the slides or textbook, the person answering your question won't know that -- and so they'll point you to the best initial source of information, which is usually the lecture slides or textbook.
+This is probably because if you don't make it clear that you've already *looked* at the slides or textbook, the person answering your question won't know that -- and so they'll point you to the best initial source of information, which is usually the lecture slides or textbook.

 Indeed, if you ask the same question 10 times, you will probably get exactly the same answer 10 times.
-(Or the person answering might recall that you've already asked before  -- but out of a class of 130 students, there is no guarantee of this.)
+(Or the person answering might recall that you've already asked before  -- but out of a class of 180 students, there is no guarantee of this.)

 If you'd like a different answer, then see ["How do I ask a good